mn-mde-edfi/MDE-EdFi-Documentation/descriptorTables/AboutDescriptorTables.md

 As of the most recent run, these tables are derived from the following database at MDE:
 - **Version**: 5.2
 - **School Year**: 2024-2025
-- **Environment**: QA
+- **Environment**: Staging
 - **Database**: EdFi_Ods_2025
-- **Date Exported**: 2024-05-30 (updated to [GradeLevelDescriptor](GradeLevelDescriptor.csv) to remove HK permanently)
+- **Date Exported**: 2024-07-23 (checked against staging ODS; no changes from prior QA export)

 **Exceptions** will be marked with details below as necessary.
 - **NOTE:** For school year 2024-25, the 'Responsibility Descriptor' has been exported.
 This is a **NEW** descriptor used for Joint Powers solutions.
 We are in the process of validating and double checking the remaining custom descriptors for the 2024-25 school year.
-When the above run is marked for "Production", this process will be finished.
+When the above run is marked as "Production", this process will be finished.
 - **NOTE:** For school year 2023-24, the "HK" grade level was retired on legislative direction.
 Instead of removing it entirely from the ODS API, it was updated to show "DO NOT USE".
 For school year 2024-25, it will not be available in the API at all.

 Vendors may also wish to refer to the change/commit log in GitHub to see what the latest changes are for the tables in this folder.